digi-ron/AU-Falcon-SPUD-Project/Electrical/AccessoryPlug/AccessoryPlug.md

 # Accessory plug

 ## How to find it
-The accessory plug is a blue plug that should be easy enough to find under the driver-side dash, You are looking for a 4-way quick connect connector, which should be a deep blue color.
-Information on this part is sparce, but some sources note it as a 250 style connector
+The accessory plug is a blue plug that was 1 of 2 plugs initially intended for the Mobile Office option for the AU Falcon, and should be easy enough to find under the driver-side dash.
+You are looking for a 4-way quick connect connector, which should be a deep blue color.
+Information on this part is sparce, but some sources note it as a 250 style connector, which is manufactured by multiple sources, such as Narva

 ![Narva plug image (from website)](./narva-plug.png)